jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-server-functionality-guide.md

 ### Returning Search Results
 Once the AdapTable JSON has been parsed into a query format that matches the particular server setup and the search has been run, then the data needs to be returned to AdapTable and displayed accordingly.

-There are a number of different Adaptable API methods you can use but the most common is perhaps [`setGridData`](https://api.adaptabletools.com/interfaces/_src_api_gridapi_.gridapi.html#setgriddata) in GridApi.
+There are a number of different Adaptable Api methods you can use but the most common is perhaps [`setGridData`](https://api.adaptabletools.com/interfaces/_src_api_gridapi_.gridapi.html#setgriddata) in GridApi.

 >  Once the data is sent back, AdapTable will automatically make any changes to your sorting, styles etc as required.